10. 28 Days (2000)

 9. Premonition (2007)

-Although she has made some great comedies, I prefer to see Sandra Bullock in dramatic pieces.
+Although she has made some great comedies, I prefer to see the Academy Award winner in dramatic pieces.
 Premonition is such a film.
-Linda Hanson (Bullock) is going through a typical life when she is blindsided by the news of her husband’s death.
+Linda Hanson is going through a typical life when she is blindsided by the news of her husband’s death.

 Director: Mennan Yapo